Skparab1/go/README.md

 - Pros
   - Much faster because doesnt have to load p5js
 - Cons
-  - Doesn't have any graphics
+  - Doesn't have any graphics/animations
   - Doesn't source redirects from csv or json table file (its harder to put redirects in)
+  - No password redirect protection

 ## why its called "go"
 - because go is a short subpage name (https://skparab1.github.io/go/test)